Looped metal whip that may have been used at Auschwitz given to a Ukrainian journalist covering the Nuremberg Trials

 The collection consists of a whip, newspaper clippings, a booklet, and visitor and transit passes relating to the experiences of Miroslav Hrijoriev Gregory after the war when he attended the International Military Tribunal proceedings in Nuremburg as a Ukrainian journalist.

-Newspaper clippings from assorted German newspapers regarding the International Military Tribunal in Nuremberg; Two (2) passes for the International Military Tribunal visitors gallery, dated January-April 1947; Three (3) passes for German mass transit; Booklet: “International Military Tribunal / Nuremberg Germany / 1945-1946” handed out to visitors to the trial, in English.
-Materials acquired by Miroslav Gregory (donor’s father), a Ukrainian journalist, while he was in Nuremberg covering the trials.
-The book Byliśmy w Oświęcimiu by Janusz Nel Siedlecki, Krystyn Olszewski, and Tadeusz Borowski; published 1946; in Polish has been transferred to USHMM Library
+Newspaper clippings from assorted German newspapers regarding the International Military Tribunal in Nuremberg; two passes for the International Military Tribunal visitors gallery, dated January-April 1947; three passes for German mass transit; a booklet entitled “International Military Tribunal / Nuremberg Germany / 1945-1946” handed out to visitors to the trial, in English.